What Are Cookies And How Do They Benefit You?

 How long do cookies stay on my computer?

 - Session cookies - these only last until you close your browser.
 They are not stored on your hard drive.
-They are usually used to track the pages that you visit so that information can be customised for you for that visit.
+They are generally used to track the pages that you visit so that information can be customised for you for that visit.

 - Persistent cookies - these are stored on your hard drive until you delete them or they reach their expiry date.
 These may, for example, be used to remember your preferences when you use the site.